Glossary of terms

-An influencer is a person with lots of followers on social media who uses their popularity to get others to copy them or their opinions, or buy the products and services they promote.
+An influencer is a person with loyal followers on social media who uses their popularity to get others to copy them or their opinions, or buy the products and services they promote.

 ICT is the term used to describe all the hardware and software that allows data to be digitally processed, stored and communicated.

 Instant messaging refers to sending messages from one computer or device to another using small 'pop-up' windows.
 IMs are like instant email — usually sent between individuals.
 Some programs also allow messages to be shared with a group, like a private chat room.